 The liquid falls onto the wire or forming fabric.
 Beneath the wire, foils (short for hydrofoils) remove water and improve fibre uniformity, ensuring that the fibres weave together in a tight mat.

 The wire passes over suction boxes that vacuum out the water, leaving a soft mat of pulp that forms the paper sheet, also known as the paper web.
 By now the wire has travelled 30-40 meters.
-In a couple of seconds the water content has dropped to 75-80% and the web has lost its wet sheen.
+In a couple of seconds, the water content has dropped to 75-80%, and the web has lost its wet sheen.

 The next stage of water removal consists of passing the paper web through a series of nip rollers that squeeze the water out of the pulp mat.
 This pressure also compresses the fibres so they intertwine to form a dense, smooth sheet.
 At this stage, the water content has reduced to between 45 and 55%.

-The paper web now web travels through an enclosed space containing numbers of large rotating cylinders.
-They are warmed up to 130º C using steam heat, often efficiently produced by burning the factory’s waste material.
-The paper is now 80 to 85% dry.
+The paper web now travels through an enclosed space containing a number of steam-heated drying cylinders.
+They are warmed up to 130ºC using steam heat to ensure that the paper is now 80 to 85% dry.